-- 1. Knowledgeable
+- 1. Be Kind

-- 2. Principled
+- 2. Be Safe

-- 3. Courageous
+- 3. Be Respectful

+- 4. Be Responsible

 Posters (with student, staff, family & community-produced values) have been made and distributed throughout the building in order to make them visible to students, staff and families.
 The intention is to send a consistent message about what our school community values and how it looks different in various common areas.
-This will help Skyline K-8 ensure that our school values are inclusive and affirming.
+This will help community members ensure that our school values are inclusive and affirming.

-These school values are important for the Skyline K-8 school community, because these are the qualities that help students be successful in life.
-Our students need to understand and exercise Skyline values on a regular basis to master the skills to be successful and prepared to be college and career ready.
+These school values are important for the Forest Park school community, because these are the qualities that help students be successful in life.
+Our students need to understand and exercise Forest Park values on a regular basis to master the skills to be successful and prepared to be college and career ready.